 So the agenda from the outset is to call for men to repent of not thinking women are able to be church elders and heads of state.
 This is really the central argument, though it is buried in a middle paragraph, with Ecclesiastes 4:13 used as a doctrinal proof text, “Better is a poor and a wise child than an old and foolish king, who will no more be admonished.”

 In other words, women are equal to men, therefore they should be able to rule in the church and the state.
 My response is that if the agenda is to call for women leaders and heads of state as biblically permissible, then the Bible ought to be used to argue that.
 To use the tactics of cultural Marxism to shame those who disagree on the basis long held biblical doctrine is not only dishonest, but ironic to the extreme.
 Seasoned Christian teachers are being called to repent of recommending a historic literary work that was written to oppose oppressive, murderous regimes.

--» Personhood and Abolition
+-» Personhood Florida and Abortion Abolition

 - Incrementalism vs. Immediatism – Just Stop It!